Kasheftin/nuxt-nest-graphql-auth/README.md

 })
 ````

-The main thing to notice here is `addHeadersPlugin`.
-Nuxt.js works both as client application (it sends requests from the browser) and as server application during server side rendering.
-If a user sends `signIn` or `me` request from the browser, http-only cookie is sent alongside the request.
-In this case `addHeadersPlugin` does nothing because it does not have access to the cookie.
+The most important thing to note here is the `addHeadersPlugin`.
+Nuxt.js works both as a client application (it sends requests from the browser) and as a server application during server side rendering.
+When a user sends a `signIn` or `me` request from the browser, the http-only cookie is sent along with the request.
+In this case, `addHeadersPlugin` does nothing because it does not have access to the cookie.

-When a page is reloaded, Nuxt.JS SSR engine runs the same code.
-This case it knows the value of http-only cookie (it was send in page reload request).
-It substitutes the value into authorization header.
+When a page is reloaded, Nuxt.JS SSR engine executes the same code.
+In this case, it knows the value of the http-only cookie (it was sent in the page reload request).
+It takes the value and substitutes it into the authorization header.

 ## 10. Villus usage

-Villus provides a very convenient `useQuery/useMutation` helpers.
-Let's consider how it works in login form:
+Villus provides a very handy `useQuery/useMutation` helpers.
+Let us take a look at how it works in login form:

 ````typescript
 <template>